xiaozhi2/webgazertutorial/README.md

 -  Next, you can go to your Chrome or Firefox browser and type in the port number (default is 2500) and begin the experiment.
    - In your browser, type in : localhost:2500

+- The mp4 video shows the whole process of downloading from the github and operating on a new device.

 ## Webcam